ferhimedamine/kms-vault/README.md

 ./kms-vault.sh -l

 Available Aliases:
-1. alias/aws/ebs
+1. alias/puppet
-2. alias/aws/lambda
-3. alias/aws/rds

 ```

 The alias name is used when encrypting the file contents.
-Not ALL KSM keys are listed, any key which doesnt have a TargetKeyId attribute cannot be used.
+Not ALL KSM keys are listed, the script will not use a key which is AWS managed or
+any key which doesnt have a TargetKeyId attribute.

 It is also possible that attempts to use certain keys might well be meet with the following error:

 ```
 An error occurred (AccessDeniedException) when calling the Encrypt operation: <truncated output>
 ```

-This is due to IAM restrictions to certain keys espcially AWS self generated keys forthings like S3 and RDS.
-It is advised that you create your own KMS keys for encryption/decryption purposes.
+This is due to IAM restrictions to the key you are attempting to use, this normally happens with AWS managed keys forthings like S3 and RDS
+which is why the script excludes them.

+You are required to create your own KMS keys for encryption/decryption purposes.
+(A tool for creating this will be released shortly and the link placed here).

 <a name="encrypt-file"></a>